 - I was treated very well at Shane Smith's law firm.
 Every time I called I was informed on everything about my case without asking.
 I love your firm! -Jasmine

 - I really enjoyed working and speaking with my case manager, Shirley.
 She was a great help in my treatment process.
 I was always informed about my case.
 She always returned my phone calls within a day and explained everything clearly.
-I am very pleased with the care and compassion I received while being a client of the Law Offices of Shane Smith.
+I am very pleased with the care and compassion I received while being a client of Shane Smith Law.
 Destiny